 The work generated by these interests often sprints back and forth across time, illuminating crucial aspects of our contemporary context by offering new interpretations for hoary historical trajectories.
 While my work frequently addresses art and artists directly — for instance, speaking to the sustainability and independence of communities of artists within and outside major urban centers — the affordance to other communities of such specific models of cultural autonomy is increasingly an area of concern and promises to become the basis for future projects.

-Corris has exhibited extensively in North America and Europe; his artwork and artist bookworks are held in public collections including the Museum of Modern Art (New York) (“The Artist Out of Work,” 1999; “Committed to Print,”1988), the Whitney Museum of American Art (New York), The Getty Research Institute (Los Angeles), Le Consortium (Dijon), Victoria and Albert Museum (London), Tate Modern (London), Staatsgaleri (Stuttgart), Chateau Montsoreau/Philippe Méaille Collection, and Le Musée des Beaux-Arts (La Chaux-de-Fonds, Switzerland).
+Michael Corris has exhibited in North America, Europe, and Australia; his artwork and artist bookworks are held in public collections including the Museum of Modern Art (New York) (“The Artist Out of Work,” 1999; “Committed to Print,”1988), the Whitney Museum of American Art (New York), The Getty Research Institute (Los Angeles), Le Consortium (Dijon), Victoria and Albert Museum (London), Tate Modern (London), Staatsgaleri (Stuttgart), The Château de Montsoreau-Museum of Contemporary Art, and Le Musée des Beaux-Arts (La Chaux-de-Fonds, Switzerland).

 Corris has published widely on contemporary art in journals and magazines such as Art Monthly, Artforum, Art in America, Art History, and art+text.
 His writings on art have been published in collections including Alex Alberro & Blake Stimson (eds), Conceptual Art: A Critical Anthology (MIT Press, 1999), Terry R Myers (ed.), Painting (Documents of Contemporary Art) (MIT Press and Whitechapel, London, 2011), and Leaving Skull City (Les Presses du Réel, 2016).